 Many queer men recall the loneliness of being a child in a heteronormative world.
 Longed-for Barbie dolls are off-limits.
 The sports-related games of other boys seem intimidating or just plain dull.

 Saturday Night Live captures this feeling perfectly in "Wells for Boys," a fake ad for a Fisher-Price toy.
-The skit, which aired last weekend and was written by gay comic Julio Torres, shows a young boy who grapples with feeling different from the others.
+The skit, which aired last weekend and was written by gay comics Julio Torres and Jeremy Beiler, shows a young boy who grapples with feeling different from the others.

 "With Fisher Price play sets, some kids can be four-star chefs.
 Some kids can win the race.
 But some just long to be understood," the ad's voice-over begins.